Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: Testing non-classicality

 Inequalities can be deduced by imposing the positivity of the leading principal minors of $M$.
 Specifically, the positivity of the first non-trivial leading principal minor requires that $m_2 \geq m^2_1$, which corresponds to the positivity of the variance.
 This is always satisfied by the MHQ distribution.
 The subsequent inequality is obtained by demanding that the determinant of the principal minor obtained from the first three rows and columns is positive, i.e.,

 More complex inequalities can be attained by iterating the procedure.

 The remaining question is how to access these MHQ moments.
-Clearly, reconstructing the full KDQ distribution through one of the schemes presented in section \ref{sec:measuring_KDQ} allows to access every moment.
-However, we can envisage also a scheme to directly measure the moments without deriving the full KDQ distribution.

-Here, we propose an interferometric scheme, using a single qubit probe, to measure every moment $m_k$ for an arbitrary quantum system dynamics described by the quantum map $\mathcal{E}$.
+Here, we propose an interferometric scheme (see Fig.~\ref{fig:interferometry-momemnts}), using a single qubit probe, to measure every moment $m_k$ for an arbitrary quantum system dynamics described by the quantum map $\mathcal{E}$.
 First of all, for the MHQ distribution, a simple calculation returns the $k$-th moment $m_k$ as

-where $\tilde{B}(t) \equiv \mathcal{E}^\dag(B(t))$ is the second measurement observable in Heisenberg representation under the action of the channel.
+where $\bar{B}(t) \equiv \mathcal{E}^\dag(B(t))$ is the second measurement observable in Heisenberg representation under the action of the channel.
 Thus, it suffices to provide a scheme to measure

 with $a,b$ integers.

 The interferometric scheme starts by letting the quantum system interact with the probe qubit via the interaction Hamiltonian $H_{\rm int} = g A(0)^a \otimes \sigma_z$.
 In the linear response regime, this interaction generates the unitary